lolaabraham2/DevOpsBox/README.md

 * AWS CLI
 * Ansible

-# This scripts need more improvment.
+# This scripts need more improvement.
 You can contribute to make it more efficient.